 BOARD OF DIRECTORS

-Ed Riggs is a Vietnam Veteran who served four tours in Vietnam.
-Ed received four purple hearts due to injuries sustained while in combat.
-Ed recently retired from Noble Energy where he worked for 45 years.
+Ed Riggs is a Vietnam Veteran who served in Vietnam where he received four purple hearts due to injuries sustained while in combat.
+Ed retired from Noble Energy where he worked for 45 years.
 Currently, Ed volunteers his time at the Northern Colorado Veterans Resource Center and mentors other Veterans when difficult times arise in their lives.

 Dr. Timothy Day is Vice President and General Manager of DRS Daylight Solutions.
 DRS Daylight Solutions is an advanced manufacturer of molecular detection and imaging products, serving markets that include Industrial Process Control, Medical Diagnostics, and Defense and Security using Mid IR lasers and sensor systems.
 Dr. Day concurrently serves as the executive manager for Daylight Defense, LLC, a wholly-owned subsidiary of DRS Daylight Solutions, established to serve the Defense and Security markets.
 While at Daylight Defense, he and his team have introduced a number of EO/IR products that serve the U.S. military in areas such as directed infrared countermeasures, stand-off detection of explosives, laser aiming/designating, combat ID, free-space secure communications and other applications.
 Dr. Day is a cofounder of Daylight Solutions (EST 2004) and served as the CEO and CTO for the company from 2004 – 2017.
 In June of 2017, Daylight Solutions was acquired for $150M through a merger with Leonardo DRS and currently operates as DRS Daylight Solutions.
 Dr. Day has over 25 years' experience in both technical and business management in the photonics industry.
 Dr. Day has developed extensive patent and product portfolios and transferred numerous products into production, both onshore and overseas.
 He has led engineering, research, product development, manufacturing, and marketing operations.
 He started his career as a co-founder of New Focus, where he served from 1990 through 2004.
 During his time at New Focus, he was involved in all aspects of the company’s history, concluding with his work on the sale of the company to Bookham Technology PLC for $338M.
 Dr. Day holds both a BS and an MS in Physics from San Diego State University and a PhD in Electrical Engineering from Stanford University.
 Dr. Day resides in San Diego, CA with his wife and they have three children